Get Motivated to Stop Using Cannabis Today

 While some doctors will prescribe legalized marijuana for stomach pain, there is also an increased risk of some gastrointestinal disorders that can lead to discomfort.
 Some of the symptoms of chronic marijuana use include GI issues like GERD, gastric ulcers, and pancreatitis.
 If you are already at risk for the development of some of these conditions, you should stop substance abuse as soon as possible.

-Furthermore, continued substance abuse can negate the effects of medications prescribed to treat these uncomfortable conditions.
+And continued substance abuse can negate the effects of medications prescribed to treat these uncomfortable conditions.
+Withdrawal symptoms usually begin within a day or two, peak in the first week, and fade over several weeks.

 Get Help for Marijuana Dependence at Catalina Today